damienlethiec/after-le-wagon/README.md

 1) It is not to late to learn Computer Science.
 Here is [a program I plan to do one day](https://teachyourselfcs.com/)

 ## Other important resources

+You should know about some resources.
+They will help you a ton in your code everyday.
+Here is a list of the main ones I can think of.

 - [CSS](http://cssreference.io/) and [HTML](http://htmlreference.io/) references
 - [Awesome Ruby](https://github.com/markets/awesome-ruby)